Softjax operators¤

 Arguments:

-x: Input Array of shape (..., n, ...).soft_index: A SoftIndex of shape (..., k, ..., [n]) (positive Array which sums to 1 over the last dimension).axis: Axis along which to apply the soft index.
-Defaults to -1.
+x: Input Array of shape (..., n, ...).soft_index: A SoftIndex of shape (..., k, ..., [n]) (positive Array which sums to 1 over the last dimension).
+If axis is None, must be two-dimensional.
+If axis is not None, must have x.ndim + 1 == soft_index.ndim, and x must be broadcast-compatible with soft_index along dimensions other than axis.axis: Axis along which to apply the soft index.
+If None, the array will be flattened before indexing is applied.

 Returns: